mikaelbr/writings/js-syntax-series/function-arguments.md

 ```

 But this would mean, the default will only ever hit if the argument is
-undefined, not if we pass in an empty object witout `foo`.
-So in the case above,
+undefined, not if we pass in an empty object without `foo`.
+So in the case
-we have a default to the parameter it self, but not the value `foo`.
-To do this,
+above, we have a default to the parameter it self, but not the value `foo`.
+To
-we would have to you destructuring default instead:
+do this, we would have to you destructuring default instead:

 ```js
 function log({ foo = 42 } = {}) {